The-Devoyage/graphql-accounts/README.md

 The Devoyage's GraphQL Accounts Service is a production ready Authentication Application that can be added to any API.
 Use the code as is, or as a starter for your next web application.
 Easilly enable features such as Account Registration, Login, Password Reset, and 2fa.

+## License

+This repository provides a GPL License by default.
+If you want to use this product in a private commericial setting, you may purchase the MIT Licensed Version [Here!](https://thedevoyage.gumroad.com/l/graphql-gateway)

 ## Features

 ### Create Accounts